nasser/nasser.github.io/_posts/2015-11-02-pattern-overloading.md

 2. Function definition
 3. Control flow examples

-In my experience, new programmers see these constructs as instances of the same idea: `identifier left-paren some-stuff right-paren`.
+In my experience, new programmers see these constructs as instances of the same idea: `name left-paren some-stuff right-paren`.
 This is not an unreasonable conclusion to reach.
 The syntax for each construct is shockingly similar given that their semantics are wildly different.
 This has resulted in some hopelessly wrong code along the lines of

     foo(x < 20); { ... }